 Waterford Area Partnership works with disadvantaged communities and identified target groups with the objective of overcoming barriers to them sharing equally in the economic, cultural and social life of Waterford.

-Goal 3: To engage with marginalised target groups/individuals and residents od disadvantaged communities who are unemployed but do not fall within mainstream employment service provision, or who are referred to SICAP, to move them closer to the labour market and improve work readiness, and support them in accessing employment and self-employment and creating social enterprise opportunities
+To engage with marginalised target groups/individuals and residents of disadvantaged communities who are unemployed but do not fall within mainstream employment service provision, or who are referred to SICAP, to move them closer to the labour market and improve work readiness, and support them in accessing employment and self-employment and creating social enterprise opportunities.

 The Social Inclusion and Community Activation Programme (SICAP) 2015-2017 is funded by the Irish Government and co-funded by the European Social Fund and includes a special allocation under the Youth Employment Initiative.